etnt/dashboard/README.md

 # dashboard

-`dasboard`- is just a simple wrapper around the very cool `observer_cli` application.
+`dashboard`- is just a simple wrapper around the very cool `observer_cli` application.

 ## Install and Run